sriara/Delete-System-32-file/README.md

 # Delete-System-32-file

-This virus is used to erase all datas from your system.
+This virus is used to erase all datas from C drive  on your system.

 create a txt file and paste this delete System 32 file program.